What Is CPM? Definition, Formula, Examples, and When to Use It

 Not ideal for all campaigns

-Although we have already discussed that such a model is quite versatile and has a number of advantages, it is still not a panacea for all types of campaigns.
-For example, if your primary KPI is centered around completed purchases or registrations on the platform, Cost Per Mille may not produce the desired results.
+Although this model is versatile and offers many advantages, it is not suitable for every campaign.
+For example, if your primary KPI is completed purchases or registrations, CPM may not deliver the desired results.

 Limited control over engagement